Information détaillée concernant le cours

 Moderator: Daniel R. Quiroga-Villamarin - Discussant: Kate Miles

-17:00-18:30 - Concluding Roundtable: Power & Beauty "as Viewed from Geneva" - A conversation between Anna Leander, Andrea Bianchi, Julie Billaud, Fuad Zarbiyev, Janne Nijman, & Derya Çakim (Geneva Graduate Institute)
+17:00-18:30 - Concluding Roundtable: Power & Beauty "as Viewed from Geneva" Room S5 - A conversation between Anna Leander, Andrea Bianchi, Julie Billaud, Fuad Zarbiyev, Janne Nijman, & Derya Çakim (Geneva Graduate Institute)

 |